-The Effects of Caffeine
+4 Harmful Effects of Caffeine

-1. Caffeine and Dependency
+1. Caffeine Encourages Dependency

 Caffeine suppresses a chemical called adenosine, which is secreted by the brain to relax the body.
 Suppression of this compound by caffeine affects the body by making it feel a tense surge of energy.
 While this surge of energy is truly stimulating, the threshold of stimulation continues to rise, making the brain require increasing levels of caffeine to simulate the same effect.
 This creates dependency on users who require caffeine on a daily basis to get moving.

-2. Caffeine and Dehydration
+2. Caffeine Promotes Dehydration

-3. Caffeine and Adrenal Exhaustion
+3. Caffeine May Exhaust the Adrenal Glands

 Large amounts of caffeine can lead to adrenal exhaustion precipitated by the “rush” that it creates in the body.
 Adrenal exhaustion is particularly pronounced in children, who are now consuming more caffeine than ever before thanks to soda machines in public schools.
-The common symptoms of adrenal burnout include: irritability, anxiety, trouble sleeping, hunger fluctuations, mood swings, and lethargy.
+The common symptoms of adrenal burnout include irritability, anxiety, trouble sleeping, hunger fluctuations, mood swings, and lethargy.

-4. Caffeine and Digestion
+4. Caffeine Slows Digestion

-Perhaps the most damaging impact caffeine has on the body occurs in the digestive system.
+Perhaps the most negative impact caffeine has on the body occurs in the digestive system.
 It blocks the absorption of magnesium, a key mineral that is essential to the colon’s regulation of normal, healthy bowel movements.
 Coffee itself compounds the problem by acting as a laxative, causing the bowels to move prior to the absorption of water and mineral nutrients.
 This reinforces body dehydration and malnourishment.
 Coffee also increases stomach acid levels, and higher acid levels can cause permanent damage to the intestinal lining.

 How to Reduce Caffeine Intake

-- Satel S. Is caffeine addictive?–a review of the literature.
+- Satel S. Is caffeine addictive?--a review of the literature.
 Am J Drug Alcohol Abuse.
 2006;32(4):493-502.